imasretep/imasretep/README.md

 - 🎓 I am currently studying a Bachelor's Degree in Business Information Technology (210 ECTS credits, 3.5 years) at Karelia University of Applied Sciences.
 I began studying programming in autumn 2022.

 - 👀 I really enjoy both frontend and backend development, which is why I’m aiming to become a full-stack developer.
-I love the versatility of working on both aspects of development to create complete solutions.
+I like the versatility of working on both aspects of development to create complete solutions.

 - 🌱 I’m currently learning full-stack development techniques, focusing on frontend frameworks like React and backend technologies like Node.js and .NET.
 I’m also diving into C++ and JUCE to explore VST plugin development.